 If Mid(rxd$, 6, 2) = "00" And (Len(rxd$)) >= charreturn Then Label4.Caption = Mid(rxd$, 8, 4) Label6.Caption = Mid(rxd$, 12, 4) Label8.Caption = Mid(rxd$, 16, 4) Label10.Caption = Mid(rxd$, 20, 4) Label12.Caption = Mid(rxd$, 24, 4) Label14.Caption = Mid(rxd$, 28, 4) Label16.Caption = Mid(rxd$, 32, 4) Label18.Caption = Mid(rxd$, 36, 4) Label20.Caption = Mid(rxd$, 40, 4) Label22.Caption = Mid(rxd$, 44, 4) End If Timer1.Enabled = True MSComm1.PortOpen = False Exit Sub

 The following is the subroutine to communicate.
-Timer2 is the amount of time to wait before expecting an answer on the communication port.
-Once the command has been sent a maximum of two seconds is waited for an response.
+Timer2 is the amount of time to wait before expecting an answer to the communication port.
+Once the command has been sent a maximum of two seconds is waited for a response.
 If no response nothing is returned.
 When the response is obtained, the FCS is checked and if correct the information is returned.

 communicate: rxd$ = "" Buffer = T$ + FCS$ + "*" + Chr$(13) MSComm1.Output = Buffer Timer2.Enabled = True Do DoEvents Loop Until Timer2.Enabled = False If Time > #11:59:50 PM# Then timeout = #12:00:02 AM# Else timeout = DateAdd("s", 2, Time) End If MSComm1.InputLen = 0 Do If timeout <= Time Then GoTo timeoutcom DoEvents Loop Until MSComm1.InBufferCount >= charreturn rxd$ = MSComm1.Input fcs_rxd$ = Left((Right(rxd$, 4)), 2) If Left(rxd$, 1) = "@" Then T$ = Mid(rxd$, 1, (Len(rxd$) - 4)) ElseIf Mid(rxd$, 2, 1) = "@" Then T$ = Mid(rxd$, 2, (Len(rxd$) - 5)) rxd$ = Mid(rxd$, 2, (Len(rxd$) - 1)) End If GoSub FCS If FCS <> fcs_rxd$ Then rxd$ = "" End If clearbuffer$ = MSComm1.Input Return